BarshaC/Capstone-ProductSpec/README.md

 * Search Bar
    * Get Results for books under two category (for sale, for borrow)
      * For Borrow
-       * Top result of book for generous book aka with the most followers
+       * Top result of book for generous book aka with the most followers and books available in the nearest location
        * Go to the about page of the book
+       * Instant messaging to ask more about the book
-       * Get book
+       * Borrow book
        * Get waitlisted if book not available (Optional)
-     * For sale (Optional)
+     * For sale
-       * Top result of book for good booksellers aka with the most followers
+       * Top result of book for good booksellers aka with the most followers and books available in the nearest location
        * Go to the about page of the book
+       * Message to ask more about the book
+       * Buy the book
        * Get waitlisted if book not available (Optional)
  * FreeBook Notifier
    * Get post if someone has posted giveaway (free book) based on the genre you have chosen